timsnow/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------
-* Feedback to Andrew's M web site (moved over from previous week)
-* Multi-model/data support:
+*
-  - [Issue #4](https://github.com/fitbenchmarking/fitbenchmarking/issues/4) and concept of global params
-  - Define multi-model

 Reminders
 ---------
 * How it is going with adding SasView problem definition files?
+  - Tim has passed to Anders
 * Laying out an agenda for FIRST yearly Fitbenchmarking meeting
+* Multi-model/data support